H. L. Hunley: Attack on Housatonic

 Hunley made her only attack against an enemy target on the night of 17 February 1864.
-The target was United States Navy ship, USS Housatonic, a 1240 LT wooden-hulled steam-powered screw sloop-of-war with 12 large cannons, which was stationed at the entrance to Charleston, about 5 mi offshore.
+The target was United States Navy ship USS Housatonic, a 1240 LT wooden-hulled steam-powered screw sloop-of-war with 12 large cannons, which was stationed at the entrance to Charleston, about 5 mi offshore.
 Hunley happened to be on patrol around that area at the time.
-Helmed by Lieutenant George E. Dixon with a crew of seven and desperate to break the naval blockade of the city, H. L. Hunley successfully attacked Housatonic, ramming Hunley's only spar torpedo against the enemy's hull.
+Helmed by Lieutenant George E. Dixon with a crew of seven and desperate to break the naval blockade of the city, H. L. Hunley successfully attacked Housatonic, ramming Hunleys only spar torpedo against the enemy's hull.
 The torpedo was detonated, sending Housatonic to the bottom in three minutes, along with five of her crewmen.
 Hunley and her crew went missing after the attack.
-They would not be found for over 100 years.
+They were not found for over 100 years.